VitoMaiocchi/DurakOnline/README.md

 # High level Overview of the Code
 <details> <summary>Click to expand Code section</summary>

+## Client
+<details> <summary>Click to expand Client section</summary>
-## DurakClient (text as found in Client/main.cpp):
+Text as found in Client/main.cpp.
-here is a rough overview over the high level functions in the DurakClient
+Here is a rough overview over the high level functions in the DurakClient.

 The DurakClient Code is made up of 3 main components.